rustwasm/rfcs/text/000-wasm-bindgen-trait-method-inheritance.md

 There is essentially only one other alternative design: inherit impl.

-Rather than using traits, you can instead use inherit impls on every type in the class inheritance hierarchy.
+Rather than using traits, it can instead use inherit impls on every type in the class inheritance hierarchy.

-As an example, the WebIDL generator could generate this code for the `Node` and `EventTarget` types:
+As an example, the WebIDL generator could generate this code for the `EventTarget` and `Node` types:

 ```rust
 #[wasm_bindgen]